tango-crypto/cardano-wallet-js/README.md

 let passphrase = "your passphrase";
 let policyId = "your policyId";

-// blockchain config, this is where you can find protocol params, slotsPerKESPeriod etc.
+// blockchain config, this is where you can find protocol params, slotsPerKESPeriod etc. Structure is: { byron: ..., shelley: ..., alonzo: ..., protocols: ... }
-// This lib comes with  Mainnet, Testnet and LocalCluster config (Config.Mainnet, Config.Testnet and Config.LocalCluster), but you should pass your own to make sure they are up to date.
+// This lib comes with  Mainnet, Testnet and LocalCluster config (LocalCluster, LocalCluster and LocalCluster), but you should pass your own to make sure they are up to date.
-// You can find the latest config files here: https://hydra.iohk.io/build/6498473/download/1/index.html let config = { ..., "protocolParams": {... "minFeeA": 44, ..., "minFeeB": 155381, ...} }
+// You can find the latest config files here: https://hydra.iohk.io/build/6498473/download/1/index.html let config = { ..., "shelley": { ..., "protocolParams": {... "minFeeA": 44, ..., "minFeeB": 155381, ...} } }

 // address to send the minted tokens let addresses = [new AddressWallet("addr......")];
 let asset = new AssetWallet(policyId, "Tango", 100);

-// blockchain config, this is where you can find protocol params, slotsPerKESPeriod etc.
+// blockchain config, this is where you can find protocol params, slotsPerKESPeriod etc. Structure is: { byron: ..., shelley: ..., alonzo: ..., protocols: ... }
 // This lib comes with  Mainnet, Testnet and LocalCluster config, but you may consider provide your own to make sure they are up to date.
-// You can find the latest config files here: https://hydra.iohk.io/build/6498473/download/1/index.html let config = { ..., "protocolParams": {... "minFeeA": 44, ..., "minFeeB": 155381, ...} }
+// You can find the latest config files here: https://hydra.iohk.io/build/6498473/download/1/index.html let config = { ..., "shelley": { ..., "protocolParams": {... "minFeeA": 44, ..., "minFeeB": 155381, ...} } }

 // bind the asset to the address let assets = {};